vendia/blog/posts/2022-05-02-what-is-real-time-data-sharing.md

 Selecting any platform provider, including one that assists with a mission-critical outcome like real-time data sharing, is a significant decision.
 The next section expands on the requirements for a complete data sharing solution, and establishes vendor selection criteria that can be used in the process of evaluating alternatives.

-### Platform and Vendor Requirements for Real-time Data Sharing Solutions
+### Platform and vendor requirements for real-time data sharing solutions

 Sharing both operational and analytical data is a critical element of IT technology stacks.
 But how do you know what to look for in a platform?
 First, there are some key foundational questions to ask: